daumanec/start/README.md

-# start
+# study
-my first repository

-here i write something else
+This repository contains files that I create untill studying programming languages and linux administration